Are you wondering what to put on your nonprofit’s website?

 Great website content can make a difference for your nonprofit, whether your goals are to boost donations or build awareness.
 We know that great content translates into results, whether your goals are to boost donations, build awareness for your programs, or recruit volunteers.

-great nonprofit website doesn’t have to cost thousands of dollars, it just has to be straightforward and easy to navigate.
+A great nonprofit website doesn’t have to cost thousands of dollars, it just has to be straightforward and easy to navigate.
 The easier you make it for visitors to understand your mission, impact, and find what they’re looking for, the better engagement you’ll receive!

 Nonprofit websites don’t aim to sell products or services to their visitors, but they still need to convince people to support their cause.
 Websites are one of the primary ways the charity organisations connect with their potential patrons.